-This article will be taking a look at a handful of my favorite yard games for adults.
+This article will be taking a look at a handful of my favorite yard games for adults that you've (maybe) never heard of.
 We'll take a close look at each one, going over the rules, requirements, space needed and number of players, as well as anything else you might need to know.
 Hopefully this will help you identify a few awesome choices for your upcoming events.
-Let's get going!

 It's hard to go wrong with most of the choices that I'm going to present, but you do want to be careful and select outdoor yard games for adults that will suit the party, the people attending and the overall theme of the event.
 When done right, a good yard game will be something people will talk about and remember for a long time.
 It's highly recommended for a successful backyard party.

-This may seem obvious, but do consider the people attending the party.
-Backyard lawn games for adults are only fun if they're geared properly towards the attendees.
-For example, I don't recommend choosing tackle football if most of the participants are elderly!
+This may seem obvious, but consider who's attending the party.
+Backyard lawn games are only fun if the adults in attendance actually show interest.

-Consider the majority of the people invited, and how they like to spend their time.
+Make a list of the people invited, and try to remember how they like to spend their time.
 Are they sporty?
-Do they spend their time hiking, biking and running, or are they introverted, indoors-y people?
+Do they post lots of hiking, biking and running, or are they introverted, preferring to remain indoors?

-Many adult lawn games will have space restrictions, meaning you have to have a larger backyard in order to play.
-Before you invest in a game be sure you have a space to place it (whether it's your back yard or a nearby green area), or it will gather dust.
+Many lawn games for adults will have space restrictions.
+That means you need a decent-sized backyard in order to play.
+Before you invest in a game be sure you have an outdoor area to place it (whether it's your back yard or a nearby park.)

 KanJam: Frisbee and Volleyball?